RethaD27/RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ01/README.md

 - **Next.js**: A React framework for building server-rendered React applications with ease.
 - **Tailwind CSS**: A utility-first CSS framework for styling the application with custom design.
 - **React**: A JavaScript library for building user interfaces.
-- **Vercel**: Platform for deploying and hosting Next.js applications.
 - **API**: Custom API for fetching products and handling product details.

 ## Setup Instructions